VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 • Pressure-lowering eye drops

-• Laser treatment such as SLT in appropriate patients
+• Laser treatment such as SLT in appropriate open-angle cases

 • YAG peripheral iridotomy for selected narrow-angle anatomy